bradleygolden/plug_swoosh_mailbox_mcp/README.md

+After testing this, I found that AI is really good at accessing the swoosh mailbox via web tools like playwright which makes the need for this project far less useful.

 # Plug.Swoosh.MailboxMCP

 A Plug that exposes Swoosh local mailbox data via the Model Context Protocol (MCP), enabling AI agents to access email data programmatically through HTTP endpoints.